 Looking through individual job listings will give you an idea of any requirements for a position before you apply.
 These include preferred qualifications, skills and any supporting documents you might need to submit when you apply.
 You’ll also get an idea of how much you can expect to be paid.

-The Australian Government also has information to help you with your job search in Australia and information about re-training.
-You can contact service providers such as Jobactive to help you with the job search process by providing support in resume writing and interview preparation.
+The Australian Government also has information to help you with your job search, opens in new window in Australia and information about re-training.
+You can contact service providers such as Jobactive , opens in new windowto help you with the job search process by providing support in resume writing and interview preparation.

 Applying for a job

 Two of the most common items you’ll need to provide when you apply for a job are a resume (also known as a curriculum vitae or CV) and a cover letter.

 - Resume or CV – this is a brief account of your education, skills and qualifications.
 This document is generally 1-3 pages long.

 - Cover letter – this is a letter of introduction which supports your resume.
 This document is generally less than 1 page long.

 If they like your application, most employers will ask you to come in for an interview.
 This consists of a face-to-face meeting where you’ll be asked questions about yourself so the employer can see if you’re a suitable candidate.